Your New York Civil Rights & Criminal Defense Lawyers

 Funeral Expenses

-• Description: In cases of wrongful death, these cover the cost of funeral and burial services.
+• Description: In cases of wrongful death, compensation for the cost of funeral and burial services

 Punitive Damages